The Shipping Law Review: Greece

 Greece has adopted the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention).
 The Piraeus Court of First Instance declares a number of foreign judgments and awards as enforceable in Greece each year.

 Greece does not have a significant shipbuilding industry and only a very few small vessels are built in Greece each year (usually special-purpose vessels for local use, such as ferries and patrol boats).
 There are no notable local laws regulating shipbuilding contracts.
-That said, a ship may be registered while under construction.
+That being said, a ship may be registered while under construction.

 ii Contracts of carriage

 The Hague-Visby Rules apply compulsorily to bills of lading or other documents of title and carriage by sea between Greek ports, regardless of whether a bill of lading is issued.
 Greece has not ratified the UN Convention on the Carriage of Goods by Sea 1978 (the Hamburg Rules) or the UN Convention on Contracts for the International Carriage of Goods Wholly or Partly by Sea 2009 (the Rotterdam Rules).